gfchen01/gfchen01.github.io/content/publication/NavPlatform/index.md

 publication: Preprint
 publication_short: Preprint

-abstract: Training and deploying deep-learning-based navigation algorithms on real-world robot systems is challenging.
-A major reason is the cost, calibration, and engineering iterations required to build a robust real-world mobile platform to collect training data and execute higher-level commands safely.
-We present the AI-Navigation Development Platform, a low-cost modularized navigation system for learning-based navigation research built on commercialized sensors and hardware platforms.
-The system takes a goal point, then drives the robot system to that position, and handles localization and mapping, obstacle avoidance, and global planning.
-We also release rich simulations for each hardware platform with the same sensor and motion model to streamline the testing of users' algorithms.
-In our experiments, we show 1. the robustness of navigation, it can traverse kilometer scale trajectories safely with drift smaller than 0.5m.
-2. low-cost but high-quality data collection, examples of generating KITTI-style datasets in both custom simulation and real-world environments.
-3. ready-to-use with custom AI modules, examples of language navigation using our system.
+We present Navigation Development Environment 2, a low-cost modularized full-stack navigation system for upstream learning-based navigation research.
+The system has two parts: 1) a lightweight software stack on-board for geometric navigation, including SLAM, traversability analysis, and long-horizon path planning.
+2) Customizable simulation environments based on Unity, featuring the same sensor and motion model as the real-world platform, photo-realistic rendering, and automatic data annotation.
+Our navigation algorithm relies only on a single low-cost LiDAR-IMU module and the onboard computer.
+This enables deployment on popular platforms without extra costs or extrinsic calibration effort, e.g. Unitree Go2.
+In the experiments, we show its localization, collision avoidance, and planning performance in various environments.
+We also show the usage of our system in fine-tuning 3D object detection and language navigation in custom environments.
+Guidelines and tutorials are provided for the setup of the system on popular platforms and integration with upstream modules.
 # Summary.
 An optional shortened abstract.
-summary: Full-stack navigation systems on Unitree Go2 and Diablo, aiming to privide a low-cost and ready-to-use platform for AI-navigation research.
+summary: Full-stack navigation systems on Unitree Go2 and Diablo, aiming to provide a low-cost and ready-to-use platform for AI navigation research.

 tags: []